-If you’ve been reading my blog for awhile, you know I define the flipped classroom a little differently than most scholars.
+If you’ve been following my blog, you know I define the flipped classroom a little differently than most scholars.
 In my work, the FLIP means to Focus on your Learners by Involving them in the Process.
 It’s about more than assigning students videos or pre-recorded lectures to watch before class.
 There’s so much more you can do!

-I hope to inspire you to integrate a variety of active learning strategies to involve and engage your students as you improve learning and increase student success.
-That’s why I wanted to take the time this past summer to write this series and address some of the most challenging issues we face when flipping the college classroom.
+It has always been my goal to inspire you to integrate a variety of active learning strategies to involve and engage your students as you improve learning and increase student success.
+That’s why I wanted to write this article series and address some of the most challenging issues we face when flipping the college classroom.

 Here’s the complete list of articles addressing the most frequently asked questions about the flipped classroom model in higher education: